marafathussain/ML_book_easy/chapters/chapter1.md

 **2. Lack of data:**

-Machine learning requires data—lots of it.
+Machine learning requires data; lots of it.
 In the 1970s:
 - No internet to gather training examples
 - Manual data collection was expensive and slow
 - Storage was limited